SleekPanther/gpa-calculator/README.md

 - [StackOverflow - What is the recommended way to make a numeric TextField in JavaFX?
 ](https://stackoverflow.com/a/30796829/8050097) Integer TextField validation
 - [StackOverflow - JAVAFx TextField Validation Decimal value](https://stackoverflow.com/a/45495631/8050097) **Decimal** TextField validation
 -
+- [How to Use the Focus Subsystem](https://docs.oracle.com/javase/tutorial/uiswing/misc/focus.html) Meant for Swing, but similar in JavaFX
+- [Remove a row from a GridPane](https://stackoverflow.com/a/40517410/8050097) Remove row from GridPane method
+-
 - **[Youtube - MVC Java Tutorial](http://www.newthinktank.com/2013/02/mvc-java-tutorial/) *Great video*, provided the main motivation to use MVC, but it uses *Java swing* and I had to adapt it to *JavaFX***
   - [UI Control Sample - JavaFX Tutorials and Documentation](https://docs.oracle.com/javafx/2/ui_controls/ButtonSample.java.html) Finally just copied the stuff inside `setOnAction()` to separate inner class in **Controller**